-Brunei is active in a range of regional and multilateral forums, including Asia Pacific Economic Cooperation (APEC), the East Asia Summit (EAS), the ASEAN Regional Forum, the ASEAN Defence Ministers' Meeting Plus (ADMM+), the Asia-Europe Meeting (ASEM), the Forum for East Asia-Latin America Cooperation (FEALAC), and the Asia Cooperation Dialogue.
-Brunei is chairing ASEAN in 2013 and will host the EAS in October 2013.
-It is a member of the Organisation of the Islamic Conference (OIC) and the World Trade Organization (WTO), and joined the United Nations (UN) when it became independent in 1984.
-Brunei was one of the four members of the original Trans-Pacific Strategic Economic Partnership, which entered into force in 2006 involving Brunei, Chile, New Zealand and Singapore.
-The Trans-Pacific Partnership (TPP) Agreement negotiations, which also include Australia, the United States, Peru, Vietnam, Malaysia, Canada, Mexico and Japan in addition to the four original members, seek to build on this Agreement.
+Brunei is active in a range of regional and multilateral forums, including Asia Pacific Economic Cooperation (APEC), the East Asia Summit (EAS), the ASEAN Regional Forum (ARF), the ASEAN Defence Ministers' Meeting Plus (ADMM+), the Asia-Europe Meeting (ASEM), the Forum for East Asia-Latin America Cooperation (FEALAC), and the Asia Cooperation Dialogue.
+It is a member of the Organisation of Islamic Cooperation (OIC) and the World Trade Organization (WTO), and joined the United Nations (UN) when it became independent in 1984.
+Brunei is a party to the Trans-Pacific Strategic Economic Partnership (P4), which entered into force in 2006, and also involves Chile, New Zealand and Singapore.
+The Trans-Pacific Partnership (TPP) Agreement negotiations, which also include Australia, the United States, Peru, Vietnam, Malaysia, Canada, Mexico and Japan in addition to the P4 members, seek to build on this Agreement.

-Brunei's small, high-income, open economy is underpinned by revenue from the oil and gas sector, with per capita Gross Domestic Product (GDP) over US$50,500 in 2012.
-In 2012, oil and gas accounted for around 60 per cent of Brunei's GDP.
+Brunei's small, high-income, open economy is underpinned by revenue from the oil and gas sector, with per capita Gross Domestic Product (GDP) over US$40,800 in 2013.
+In 2012, oil and gas accounted for around 67 per cent of Brunei's GDP.
 Brunei's extensive foreign investments form a large, yet unreported contribution to the national budget.
 Small scale manufacturers and primary production (including agriculture, fisheries and forestry) make up the rest of Brunei's economy.
 Brunei imports nearly all of its major manufactured products and about 80 per cent of its total food requirements.

 Despite Brunei's high dependence on oil and gas, this sector employs only three per cent of the workforce.
 The public sector is by far the largest employer of Brunei's population, providing employment for over half the workforce.